DiscontinuedUpdate: Mizuno Wave Inspire 15

 - The Mizuno Wave Inspire 14 is a running shoe that’s designed for moderate overpronators and those who want some extra midfoot support.
 It caters to shoe enthusiasts of all levels of proficiency.
 Its silhouette is similar to its immediate predecessor, the Inspire 13, but this one has a redesigned upper that considers both breathability and durability.

-- The midsole unit is made up of proprietary foam compounds and plastic wave units that work together to provide an underfoot environment that’s supportive and agreeable.
+- The midsole unit of this Mizuno running shoe is made up of proprietary foam compounds and plastic wave units that work together to provide an underfoot environment that’s supportive and agreeable.
 Durable rubber acts as a protective agent against wear and tear while also providing traction.
 Flex Controllers ensure a responsive toe-off.

 Mizuno Wave Inspire 14 size and fit